 Cluster and value chain promotion (see e.g. case studies from Germany)

-Further information about my work and thought can be found in my personal blog or at other event blogs or product websites I created.
+Further information about my work and thought can be found in my personal blog or on other event blogs or product websites I created.
 See:

 - Cluster Management-Handbook and podcasts with German Cluster managers for the Innovation Agency MFG in Germany (in German)

-I am founder and board member of the Structural Policy Foundation NRW, a network of economic promotion experts from the German Region Northrhine-Westfalia who are interested to exchange their experiences and organize interesting events.
+I am a founder and board member of the Structural Policy Foundation NRW, a network of economic promotion experts from the German Region of Northrhine-Westfalia who are interested in exchanging their experiences and organizing interesting events.

 - From 2005 until October 2009 I was based in a Business Park in Dortmund, Germany.
 It is an industrial heritage building and a former laboratory of the former multinational steel production company Hoesch.

-- Since November 2009 I have my office in the Technology Transfer Centre in Rheine, Germany.
-Created in 1990, the Centre has a background on international technology transfer and product development.
-It especially focuses on the application of alternative high tech-technologies like windpower, solar energy and low energy house construction.
-With complete event facilities like Conference halls, modern equipped workshop rooms and a large Guest house the Centre provides an ideal place for the extension of further mesopartner events.
+- Since November 2009 I have had my office in the Technology Transfer Centre in Rheine, Germany.
+Created in 1990, the Centre has a background in international technology transfer and product development.
+It especially focuses on the application of alternative high tech-technologies like wind power, solar energy and low energy house construction.
+With complete event facilities like Conference halls, modern equipped workshop rooms and a large Guest house, the Centre provides an ideal place for the extension of further Mesopartner events.

-Why are you working in this field and travel that much?
+Why are you working in this field and travelling so much?

-- I like to be part of driving elements in human and economic development
+- I like to be part of the driving elements in human and economic development

 - I like to understand and learn more about how systems and human beings work and interact